Excel-DNA/Samples/Ribbon/Readme.md

 4. Press F5 to load in Excel, and then test `=dnaRibbonTest()` in a cell.

 ## Add the ribbon controller

+Next we add a class to implement the ribbon UI extension, with a simple button.

 1. Add a reference to the `System.Windows.Forms` assembly (we'll use that for showing our messages).